 The validity period for a medical certificate will be determined by your age when you take the medical and

 calculated from the date of the examination in the case of issue and renewal.
 If you are applying for revalidation of a

 certificate, it will be calculated from the expiry date of the previous certificate.
 You can have your revalidation

 examination up to 45 days before your previous one expires.

-> If you have not had your revalidation exam in the 45 days before it expires, you will need a renewal
+If you have not had your revalidation examination in the 45 days before it expires, you will need a renewal

-> If you hold a Class 1 or 2 medical certificate and it expired more than two years before, the examiner will need to
+If you hold a Class 1 or 2 medical certificate what has expired by more than two years, the examiner will need to

-> assess your aeromedical record before carrying out the renewal examination.
-If it expired more than 5 years before, the
+assess your aeromedical record before carrying out the renewal examination.
+If it has expired by more than 5 years, the

-> process for initial issue will apply, though the fitness decision will be based on the revalidation requirements; in
+process for initial issue will apply, though the fitness decision will be based on the revalidation requirements; in